bneidlinger/RobotWars/RobotWars_app_code.md

 // --- Express Middleware ---
-app.use(express.json()); // Middleware to parse JSON request bodies app.use(express.urlencoded({ extended: true })); // Middleware for URL-encoded request bodies app.use(sessionMiddleware); // Use session middleware for all Express routes AFTER body parsing
+app.use(express.json()); // Middleware to parse JSON request bodies app.use(express.urlencoded({ extended: true })); // Middleware for URL-encoded request bodies

+// --- Trust Proxy ---
+// ***** IMPORTANT: Add this BEFORE app.use(sessionMiddleware) *****
+// Necessary when running behind a reverse proxy (like Render)
+// for secure cookies (cookie.secure=true) to work correctly.
+// It tells Express to trust the X-Forwarded-* headers set by the proxy. app.set('trust proxy', 1); // Trust the first proxy hop (common setting for Render/Heroku)
+// --- End Trust Proxy ---

+app.use(sessionMiddleware); // Use session middleware for all Express routes AFTER body parsing and trust proxy

 // --- Socket.IO Session Sharing ---
 // Make express-session data accessible to Socket.IO connection handlers